mangerij/ferret/doc/content/tutorials/piezoelectric.md

          link=False
          language=python

- The finite element mesh discretization schema is chosen to be quadrilateral elements HEX8.
-In general, the geometry defined in the 'Mesh' block *never* carries units.
-The length scale is introduced through Materials, Kernels, or other MOOSE objects.
-We seed the materials coefficients $C_{ijkl}$ and $d_{ijk}$ through the following block.
+ The finite element mesh discretization schema is chosen to be quadrilateral elements `HEX8`.
+In general, the geometry defined in the `Mesh` block *never* carries units.
+The length scale is introduced through `Materials`, `Kernels`, or other MOOSE objects.
+We seed the materials coefficients $C_{ijkl}$ and $d_{ijk}$ through the following block,

 !listing tutorial/piezoelectric.i
          block=Materials
          link=False
          language=python

 which are given in units of GPa (for $C_{ijkl}$).
-Also listed is the permitivitty of the medium denoted as $\epsilon_b$ and some Materials objects to compute the linear elastic strain and stress.
-The Kernels suitable for solving the above set of equations are
+These are typical order of magnitude values of a piezoelectric ceramic.
+The piezoelectric coefficients carry units of nanometers which sets the length scale of the problem.
+Also listed is the permittivity of the medium denoted as $\epsilon_b$ and some Materials objects to compute the linear elastic strain and stress.
+The `Kernels` suitable for solving the above set of equations are

 !listing tutorial/piezoelectric.i
          block=Kernels
          link=False
          language=python

-which are for the constitutive governing mechanical equations of the piezoelectric (the TensorMechanics Action which sets up $\partial \sigma_{ij} / \partial x_j$ and ConversePiezoelectricStrain which handles the coupling).
-Also in the Kernels block, we have the Poisson equation, Electrostatics (\nabla^2 \Phi_\mathrm{E}) and PiezoelectricStrainCharge which handles the coupling to the bound charge arising from the strain field.
+which are for the constitutive governing mechanical equations of the piezoelectric (the TensorMechanics Action which sets up $\partial \sigma_{ij} / \partial x_j$ and [`ConversePiezoelectricStrain`](source/kernels/ConversePiezoelectricStrain.md) which handles the coupling).
+Also in the Kernels block, we have the Poisson equation, [`Electrostatics`](source/kernels/Electrostatics.md) (\nabla^2 \Phi_\mathrm{E}) and [`PiezoelectricStrainCharge`](source/kernels/PiezoelectricStrainCharge.md) which handles the coupling to the bound charge arising from the strain field.
+By visiting the hyperlink to the Kernels in the Syntax, we can see how each of these Kernels are constructed as weak form residual contributions.

-Finally we have some optional AuxVariables that are computed in
+Finally we have some optional `AuxVariables` that are computed in

 !listing tutorial/piezoelectric.i
-         block=AuxsKernels
+         block=AuxKernels
          link=False
          language=python

-which are stored to be viewed in the output.
-Some possible outputs of this tutorial problem could look like the figure below.
+which are stored (i.e. stresses and strains) to be viewed in the output.
+Some possible outputs of this tutorial problem could look like the figure below using ParaView.

-!media media/piezo_tutorial.png style=display:block;margin:auto;width:50%; caption=Top: Warped (x100) Filter showing the modulation of the displacement vectors under the applied electric field.
+!media media/piezo_tutorial.png style=display:block;margin:auto;width:60%; caption=Top: Warped ($\mathbf{u}$ x100) Filter showing the modulation of the displacement vectors under the applied electric field.
 Bottom: $\sigma_{xx}$ and $\sigma_{zz} components as a function of time during the actuation. id=piezo_tutorial